• Skip to primary navigation

 What to Serve With Shepherds Pie?

 I usually serve some vegetables alongside shepherd's pie or some Yorkshire Puddings.
 I often keep Yorkshire puddings in the freezer then just pop them in the oven for the last 5-10 minutes of baking the pie.
+If you want extra potatoes then my roasted fingerling potatoes would be delicious!

 In my world you always need dessert after dinner, a fruits of the forest pie or strawberry cream cheese pie would be great accompaniments.